 At school we teach the importance of safe behaviour online.
 Parents are responsible for the online behaviour of their children out of school.
-There may be occasions where it is appropriate for school staff to become involved.
+There may be occasions where it is appropriate for school staff to become involved or to inform parents of inappropriate or dangerous actions their children have committed online, when in the care of families.